Violence in New Orleans, April, 2007

 You want to see violence?
 Look at clips of the suffering around the Louisiana Superdome and Morial Convention Center waiting for the delusional demagogue, George W. Bush, to lead them.

-And if you want to see big numbers, look at the dead in Iraq (it is way over a half million).
+And if you want to see big numbers, look at the dead in Iraq (it is way

-My point is this-is-America, land of the violent.
-Violence is our religion, we teach it in sports, in school.
+we teach it in sports, in school.
 We attend Churches, Temples, and Mosques that offer dispensation from their very own Commandments forbidding it.
 We pay to watch it on television and in the movies.
 We elect leaders who promise to commit it in our name.
 We love violence and think it the best solution to most problems.
-Hell, any problem, if Liberals would just let us!
-Got a problem, attack it!

 * * *

-We hear about New Orleans violence, as much because it is colorful, as editors and advertisers know we love it.
+We hear about New Orleans violence, as much because it is colorful, as editors and advertisers know we love hearing it.
 Love hearing about it, thinking about it, even seeing some -- on TV, which is the only place I've ever seen any.

 We should flee storms, avoid gunfire, and rail and vote against politicians who would tighten our bond with violence and lead us ever further into more violence.
-This is the only thing that will save us, New Orleans, America.
+This is the only thing that will save us ~ New Orleans, America.

 What else can we do?
 Stop being in New Orleans?
 Stop being in America?
 No thanks.
 Then the war lords, domestic and foreign, will have won.
 Beat us down to their rule.
 No thank you.